Bharath-Ganesh/github_project_explorer_with_full_text_search/README.md

 - Extract project titles, team members, libraries used, and key phrases from READMEs
 - Normalize and clean text for better searching
 - Use PostgreSQL full-text search to quickly find relevant projects
-- Let users search by keyword, year, library, or other fields
+- Let users search by keyword, year, library, or other fields defined in `config.yaml`
 - Visualize connections between students and the tools they used with a network graph
-- Configure everything using a single config file
+- Fully configure UI and data behavior via a single `config.yaml` file

 ---